 Active involvement in music by schoolchildren has been shown to improve concentration, self-confidence, social awareness and ability in maths and English.
-Giving young people the chance to listen to live music and develop their own music-making has remained at the core of our organisation ever since, and our dream is to give every schoolchild within reach of the festival the life-enhancing opportunity to compose, perform or listen to music.
+Giving young people the chance to listen to live music and develop their own music-making has remained at the core of our organisation, and our dream is to give every schoolchild within reach of the festival the life-enhancing opportunity to compose, perform or listen to music.

 The final concert was an absolute triumph and a very fitting end to yet another fantastic season.
 We are already looking forward to next year.

-That’s true, so we convert unusual and atmospheric buildings into performance spaces.
 We’ve performed in art galleries, an Edwardian horseshoe theatre currently housing a nightclub but with balconies and proscenium arch intact, the waiting room of the local bus station, a 15th century half-timbered townhouse, the ticket hall of the local rail station, the medieval chapel of Colchester Castle, shopping centres, a disused 1851 public hall, restaurants and bars, medieval churches in idyllic villages, and a lightship moored at the quayside in Colchester.